elastic/crawler/README.md

 Tech-preview features are subject to change and are not covered by the support SLA of generally available (GA) features.
 Elastic plans to promote this feature to GA in a future release.

-ℹ️ The Open Crawler requires a running instance of Elasticsearch to index documents into.
-If you don't have this set up yet, check out the [quickstart guide for Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/master/quickstart.html) to get started.
-_Open Crawler `v0.1` is confirmed to be compatible with Elasticsearch `v8.13.0` and above._

 ## How it works

 Crawler runs crawl jobs on command based on config files in the `config` directory.